 Its natural colour is silver-white and is considered as much as thirty times more rare than gold.

 The higher the value of the piece of jewellery, the higher the percentage of platinum within it.

-Hypoallergenic and heavy in weight so is mostly used to secure diamond settings and some luxury brand watchmakers also make limited edition platinum watches.
+Hypoallergenic and heavy in weight so is mostly used to secure diamond settings and some luxury brand watchmakers also make limited-edition platinum watches.

 Rings are the most common ornament in platinum jewellery, followed by earrings and necklace sets.

 These regions have a major share in platinum jewellery making because of their urban lifestyle, rise in economy and high spending rate on goods.
-India and China are also considered as newly emerging countries in the Asia Pacific in platinum market.
+India and China are also considered as newly emerging countries in the Asia Pacific in the platinum market.

 Some of the leading manufacturers in the platinum jewellery market are Harry Winston, Société Cartier, Van Cleef & Arpels, Buccellati Holding Italia, Tiffany & Co., Graff, Bulgari S.p.A, Piaget, Chopard, and Mikimoto America among others.

 Platinum alloys are found in concentrated sands and river banks known as placer deposits.
 Most of these placer deposits are found in Russia.